magngu/IN1900-warmup/Readme.md

 # UiO // IN1900 - Introduction to Programming
 Repository for all my [IN1900](https://www.uio.no/studier/emner/matnat/ifi/IN1900/index-eng.html) excercise answers and related documents.
-Readme is primarily notes of course contents for reference and commiting to memory.
+Primarily notes of course contents for reference and committing to memory.

 ## Subjects, concepts and must knows